Senior Living - March 24, 2021

 Memory Care communities specialize in supporting those living with Alzheimer’s disease or other types of dementia.
-Memory care communities honor the rhythms of older adults experiencing symptoms of dementia.
 They focus on the resident’s care, comfort, and happiness, while also providing a high level of safety and security.
 Read more about choosing the right memory care community.

 Life Plan Communities, also referred to as continuing care communities offer a continuum of care for residents that support various stages of life.
 Life plan communities offer a variety of housing options that include independent living and other levels of care like assisted living or memory care.
 A life plan community typically requires an upfront financial commitment that, in turn, guarantees housing services and nursing care all in one location through the end of life.
 Learn more about our life plan community in Edmond, Oklahoma.

 Some older adults prefer to ‘age in place’ at home and receive care from professional caregivers.
 You may need only a small amount of support now, but as needs increase a higher level of support may be needed which could mean a move in the future.
 Learn more about living safely at home here.